configu/docs/CONTRIBUTING.md

 ⚠️ Note, that external links are not parts of docs internal navigation and won't be displayed at the bottom of a doc page.
 They live at the very end of the navigation sidebar, and the order can be adjusted only within `external` array.
 **Attributes breakdown**:

-- the `title` attribute is required and is a represenation of a certain `.md` page in sidebar. `title` may differ from the on inside the page
+- the `title` attribute is required and is a representation of a certain `.md` page in sidebar. `title` may differ from the on inside the page
 - `slug` should always match page's slug.
 Under the hood we define the active item by comparing current page url and the passed `slug` metadata.
-Also the sidebar links are being constructed using this attribute.
+Also, the sidebar links are being constructed using this attribute.

 ## Headings